Last updated on November 1, 2025

 Lurrus of the Dream-Den

 Well, Lurrus of the Dream-Den finally got the axe in March 2022, acting as a relatively large blow to already low-to-the-ground aggro decks, like Grixis Shadow.
-It reduces consistency and late-game threat potential, reigning these decks in a bit, while also promoting the use of other three-mana-value spells that were being excluded due to the companion requirement.
+One of Magic's best creatures, Lurrus reduces consistency and late-game threat potential, reigning these decks in a bit, while also promoting the use of other three-mana-value spells that were being excluded due to the companion requirement.

 Mental Misstep